rppicomidi/ideacentreStick300-T100TA-linux/README.md

 ```
 #!/bin/bash
+# If an external HDMI monitor is connected to the T100TA at boot, this script
+# will force on the power of the T100TA's LCD and it will set up the LCD
+# as the left hand screen and the HDMI monitor as the right hand screen.

 # if HDMI monitor was attached on boot, then the LCD touchscreen will be off
 if xrandr --listactivemonitors | grep -q HDMI; then